 Army Reserve Officers’ Training Corps

 The standard four-year program consists of two phases.
-The basic course, normally completed during the freshman and sophomore years, consists of courses in military science, officer career development, leadership theory and management.
+The basic course, normally completed during the freshman and sophomore years, includes topics in military science, officer career development, leadership theory and management.
 The advanced course coincides with the junior and senior years.
 Subject areas include leadership techniques, methods of instruction, tactics and unit operations, military law, history, national strategy and Army policies.
-Completion of a four-week Cadet Leadership Course (CLC) in the summer is required prior to commissioning, with attendance at this camp normally between the junior and senior years.
+Completion of a four-week Advanced Camp in the summer is required prior to commissioning, with attendance at this camp normally between the junior and senior years.
 Students should check with the military science department at the University of Colorado Boulder about the required courses.

 The abbreviated two-year program consists of the same courses offered in the advanced course; however, both undergraduate and graduate students may become qualified for this program through successful completion of a four-week summer basic camp.
 Students should contact a professor of military science at the University of Colorado Boulder for specific requirements and options available based on each student’s status at the time of program entry.
 Students who are veterans of military service or who have participated in Junior ROTC or similar organizations may have a portion or all the basic requirements waived by a professor of military science at the University of Colorado Boulder.